8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 - There's no clean Lua function to get the sentence boundaries.

-So, I wanted to ask if a plugin exists that works like the following specification.
+So, I wanted to ask if a plugin exists that meets the following requirements.

 First off, it'd have to treat any line with just whitespace as a gap: